dilshankarunarathne/design-patterns/README.md

 just the same.
 They make it easier to understand new concepts of programming.

 ### Coupling
-Coupling in OOP refers to, how much a class is dependant
+Coupling in OOP refers to, how much a class is dependant on